Programming

 ASUG Industry and Technology Conferences

 The America’s user group hosts many events throughout the year.
-These include events on BI and analytics, SAP Business One, oil & gas, and more.
+These include events on SAP Business One, oil & gas, and more.

 Mastering SAP